Lunarien/Lunariens-Mental-Math-Trainer/README.md

 # Planned features
 * (Custom) averages (like average of 10 problems, of 5, and arithmetic means)
 * Chain calculation mode (LMMT outputs a problem consisting of several (3+) numbers.
 User types the result of this longer problem.)
+* A configurable flash anzan mode (for addition/subtraction or multiplication/division or a mix of custom operations)
-* A settings menu
+* A settings menu (configure the initial TTS mode delay and perhaps other things)
+* Statistic file merging
 * Cross-platform compatibility
 * Bug fixes

 # Limitations
-* When entering a wrong answer, you don't get to try again.
+* When entering an incorrect answer, you don't get to try again.
 I might try to implement trying again sometime.